Ballarat Termite Control & Treatment

 They can find their way into a structure by creating ‘leads’ up the foundations of timber-floored homes.
 Concrete floor homes are no safer as they are capable of traveling through concrete cracks no larger than 1.5 mm wide.

 The damage caused by termites to houses and buildings is well known and researched.
-According to State Forestry research, one in four homes in mainland Australia will encounter termite activity and damage.
-In fact, termites cause around $700 million worth of damage each year to properties in Australia.
+According to CSIRO research, 1 in 3 homes in mainland Australia will encounter termite activity and damage.
+In fact, termites cause around $1 billion dollars worth of damage each year to properties in Australia.

 The first stage of any pest management strategy is a thorough inspection.
 An experienced technician should carry this out.
 The inspection will determine the extent of the infestation, if the termites are currently active, identification of termite species.
 The inspection will further determine where the termites are entering the building and what steps will be required to eradicate the termites that are present, and a strategy to protect the building from further attack.